SteveJustin1963/tec-Music-Module/README.md

 ## Music Synthesiser - COMPUMUSE 1983
-the other pcb seems is a version from EA magazine, the crystal is broken off. suspect another TE board.
+the other pcb seems is a version from EA magazine, the crystal is broken off. suspect another TE board right hand side.
 see magazine https://github.com/SteveJustin1963/tec-Music-Module/blob/master/docs/EA%201983-08%20August.pdf